How to Choose Your Wedding Photographer – Getting the Best Photography to Suit Your Needs

 Research, Research, Research!

 At the start, your photography is an abstract concept.
-You can’t touch, smell, or see it like flowers, food, or wedding dress.
+You can’t touch, smell, or see it like flowers, food, or a wedding dress.
 But browsing photographers’ websites should give you a good idea.
 The work you see on their site should be similar to what you’ll look back on for years to come.

 Read reviews of how other couples have found the service and results.
 Many of my past clients are happy to be contacted if further assurances are required.